 What is SQL Used For?

 SQL is a database system.
 It stores data which can be retrieved using queries.
 SQL is used by programmers and data analysts for a range of purposes, from consumer behavior analysis to web application storage.

 Anyone whose job involves data can benefit from SQL.
 For instance, marketers or financiers can use SQL to derive insights from data.
 Overall, SQL is useful across a variety of industries.
 However, SQL is not just a technology used by programmers.

 SQL is the standard when it comes to data storage.
-This means you’ll find it everywhere you look for storing large volumes of data.
+This means you’ll find it everywhere where large volumes of data are stored.
 For instance, a company may use an SQL database to store employee records.
-Or an insurance company may keep track of claims using an SQL database.
+Alternatively, an insurance company may keep track of claims using an SQL database.
 Learning SQL will also allow you to use relational database management systems like MySQL.